sunfishcode/wasm-reference-manual/WebAssembly.md

 The `call_indirect` instruction performs a [call](#calling) to the function in the default table with index `$callee`.

-In future versions of WebAssembly, the reserved immediate may be used to index additional tables.

 **Trap:** Indirect Callee Absent, if the indexed table element is the special "null" value.